anktd23/laptop-price-prediction/README.md

 - `Dimenssionality Reduction`- Reducing the dimensionality of the data using techniques like PCA or feature selection.

+- Pipeline: Pipeline class in scikit-learn is a useful tool for creating a series of steps for transforming and applying machine learning algorithms to a dataset.
+It simplifies the process of testing and tuning various components of a machine learning system, and provides a convenient and consistent way of applying the same steps to both training and test data.

 ```

 ## Model building and evaluation